Cuisine of Réunion: Dishes

-Although the inhabitants of Reunion largely share a common way of life and eating habits, there are differences within the various communities that exist.
-For example, Réunion Muslims (Arabians) do not eat pork (see: Diet in Islam) and therefore do not consume rougail sausage, however they do tend to share more recipes with neighboring Mauritius, such as the briani.
+While the people of Réunion generally have similar lifestyles and eating habits, there are variations among the population's different ethnic and religious communities.
+For instance, Réunion Muslims follow Islamic dietary law, abstaining from pork and, consequently, not consuming rougail saucisse.
+However, they do share more recipes with the neighboring Mauritius than other Réunionais groups, including dishes like the briani.
 The Petit blancs des hauts, a Réunion ethnic group traditionally considered to be lower-class, consume small pickles or curry spices, unlike malbares (Indian community).

 Drinks

-An aperitif or snack is usually accompanied by a punch (blow) or also, an "arranged rum" (rhum arrangé).
-It is a white rum that usually carries some fruit (lychee, mango, pineapple ...), leaves and / or seeds macerated for weeks.
+An aperitif or snack is usually accompanied by a punch (blow) or an "arranged rum" (rhum arrangé).
+It is a white rum that usually carries some fruit (such as lychee, mango, or pineapple), leaves, and seeds macerated for weeks.
 It is taken at any time of the day, even in the morning.

 Another typical drink is tamarind syrup.
-The sodas made from pineapple, lychee, lemon ... produced on the island are also popular, although sometimes they are replaced by international drinks that are on the market.
+The sodas made from pineapple, lychee, lemon, and other fruits grown on the island are also popular, although sometimes they are replaced by international drinks.

 In Réunion a wine is produced, the Cilaos.
 It is red, white or rosé and the dominant varieties are pinot noir, malbec and chenin.
 It comes from Cilaos, in the mountainous area of the island and its production is very low (14 ha).

+The Brasseries de Bourbon, which is now owned by Heineken, is the only major producer of beer.
+Bourbon beer is locally known as Dodo, and around the island, the slogan "la Dodo lé la” (the dodo is here) is commonly painted on snack shops.
+Other popular beers include Phoenix from Mauritius and Kronenbourg 1664.

 Desserts

-Seasonal fruits are a very common and simple dessert: in the summer mangoes, lychees, longuians and Victoria type pineapple, a sweet variety from nearby Mauritius; And in winter, guava from Peru.
+Seasonal fruits are a very common and simple dessert: in the summer mangoes, lychees, longans and Victoria-type pineapple, a sweet variety from nearby Mauritius; in winter, goyaviers (small guavas, that are an invasive plant in much of Réunion’s forests).